 How We’re Helping

-To meet this challenge and address the project objectives, Fr Reynaldo the staff at Khlotor and Umphang Public Schools have requested a qualified and experienced English teacher.
-Palms has recruited Liz O’Sullivan to join the staff in Umphang to assist local Thai and Karen teachers in developing English basic proficiency (phonics, grammar and conversation), global citizenship awareness through teaching, and specific outdoor activities (scouts and English camps).
+To meet this challenge and address the project objectives, Fr Reynaldo the staff at Bankhlotor and Umphang Public Schools requested a qualified and experienced English teacher.
+In January 2020 Palms recruited Liz O’Sullivan, a highly experienced teacher from St Mary’s School, Bundaberg, to join the staff in Umphang to assist local Thai and Karen teachers in developing English basic proficiency (phonics, grammar and conversation), global citizenship awareness through teaching, and specific outdoor activities (scouts and English camps).
 These objectives will be achievable through coordination with available teachers every semester.

 In addition, teachers will develop improved self-confidence in their English language proficiency, self-motivation, openness to new ideas and education methodologies, and classroom responsibility.